LazaUK/AzureML-BlockCompute-ServerlessSpark/README.md

 }
 ```

-This policy checks for resources of type "Microsoft.MachineLearning/workspaces/computes" with the property "computeType" set to "Serverless".
+> This policy checks for resources of type "Microsoft.MachineLearningServices/workspaces/jobs" with the property "jobType" set to "Spark".
+If it finds any (typically at the time of Serverless Spark job submission, it will trigger _**Deny**_ effect.
-The "IfNotExists" mode ensures the policy only applies when creating new compute targets, not modifying existing ones.
-Deploy the Policy Definition:

 2. Create the policy definition.